lukaseppler/atlas/README.md

 It is our hope that this work will result in an improved common understanding of the world.

-We use Github: Whenever a system has replication, mutation and selection, evolution is the necessary consequence.
+We use Github: Whenever a system supports replication, mutation and selection, evolution is the necessary consequence.
 On Github, we have forking, editing and pull requests.
 We can use this to ensure evolution of this project.

 ## What can you do?